allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. For one or few days: Select the days on the calendar in the Select By Day section and click Add.
 This wil move the selected day to the Selected Days list box.
 Or,

-2. For many days, use the Select by Days of Week grouping: A. Set the Date Span inside of which the available days will fall.
+2. For many days, use the Select by Days of Week grouping:

+    1. Set the Date Span inside of which the available days will fall.
     2. Select the All Days radio button to set all of the days in the Date Span inside the Selected Days window or select the By Day radio button to set multiple instances of a certain day, and select the check boxes of the days to place in the Selected Days list.

 3. Once the days are selected, set period availability by highlighting the days in the Selected Days list.
 The highlighting may be done individually or all days may be highlighted using the Select all button.
 The Unselect All button will remove the highlighting from all highlighted days in the list box.

 4. Use the Set Availability group to assign availability either All Day or By Period, the periods as Hard or Soft, and the Availability Types.
 Click Add to send the date\(s\) and availability to the Availability grid.

 Select Apply to save the data to the database.

 !!!
+Note
-Note The meaning of Hard and Soft is unit-defined.
+    The meaning of Hard and Soft is unit-defined.
 E.g., Hard could mean the crewmember will show up for whatever is scheduled without the scheduler double-checking.
 Soft could mean that the crewmember is probably available but the scheduler should check before relying on the crewmember to actual y show up.

 !!!
+Note
-Note Availability Types are unit-defined in Setup, Validation.
+    Availability Types are unit-defined in Setup, Validation.

 Removing Personnel Availability Data Manually